lulen11/august-homework/README.md

 The components are all setup individually and use CSS modules.
 This component-based architecture allows the work to be clean, organised and adaptable to be reused and easily maintained across the project.
 Some sections of the site haven't been moved into components just because I was running out of time but I think I've noted where those are in the comments.

+Ordinarily I would import a design library to use an SVG based icon library though for efficiency in this task I've used HTML symbols for any icons.

 .

 ### Activities 1, 2 & 3 Complete: